KittyBorgX/englang/README.md

 ### Licensing:
-Each and every file in this repository are licensed under the Apache-2.0 License are are subject to copyright KittyX29 and the englang contributors
+Each and every file in this repository are licensed under the Apache-2.0 License are are subject to copyright under KittyX29 and the englang contributors

 ### Extra Info:
 1. Dont just fork this repo, remember to star it too! 🌟